Who god is

 God has made each person a priest, someone who can help others to connect with God in a deep and loving relationship.
-(1 Peter 2:9) Because this is true, we are called to holy (set-apart) lives, working in the world for God’s kingdom and in service to others.
+(1 Peter 2:9) Because this is true, we are called to live holy (set-apart) lives, to work in the world for God’s kingdom, and to serve to others.
 (2 Corinthians 7:1)

 We are missionaries.